-The Huckleberry Trail is an eight-mile, paved trail that connects Christiansburg to neighboring Blacksburg.
+The Huckleberry Trail is an nine-mile, paved trail that connects Christiansburg to neighboring Blacksburg.

 The Huckleberry Trail has several convenient access points in Christiansburg, including the Christiansburg Recreation Center and the New River Valley Mall.
 The trail crosses the road to Warm Hearth Village, as well as Hightop and Merrimac roads.
 Parking is available at both ends of the trail, with additional parking available at the New River Valley Mall and the Warm Hearth Village, Hightop and Merrimac crossings.